A significance test for the lasso

-To be perfectly clear, here and throughout we use $\Exp(\alpha)$ to denote the exponential distribution with scale parameter $\alpha$ (not rate parameter $\alpha$), so that if $Z\sim \Exp(\alpha)$, then $\E[Z]=\alpha$.
-We leave the proof of Lemma \ref{lem:anytwo} to Appendix \ref{app:anytwo}, since it follows from arguments very similar to those given for Lemma \ref{lem:toptwo}.
-Practically, Lemma \ref{lem:anytwo} tells us that under the global null hypothesis $y\sim N(0,\sigma^2)$, comparing the covariance statistic $T_k$ at the $k$th step of the lasso path to an $\Exp(1)$ distribution is increasingly conservative [at the first step, $T_1$ is asymptotically $\Exp(1)$, at the second step, $T_2$ is asymptotically $\Exp(1/2)$, at the third step, $T_3$ is asymptotically $\Exp(1/3)$, and so forth].
+Practically, Lemma~\ref{lemanytwo} tells us that under the global null hypothesis $y\sim N(0,\sigma^2)$, comparing the covariance statistic $T_k$ at the $k$th step of the lasso path to an $\Exp(1)$ distribution is increasingly conservative [at the first step, $T_1$ is asymptotically $\Exp(1)$, at the second step, $T_2$ is asymptotically $\Exp(1/2)$, at the third step, $T_3$ is asymptotically $\Exp(1/3)$, and so forth].
 This progressive conservatism is favorable, if we place importance on parsimony in the fitted model: we are less and less likely to incur a false rejection of the null hypothesis as the size of the model grows.
-Moreover, we know that the test statistics $T_1,T_2,\ldots$ at successive steps are independent, and hence so are the corresponding p-values; from the point of view of multiple testing corrections, this is nearly an ideal scenario.
+Moreover, we know that the test statistics $T_1,T_2,\ldots$ at successive steps are independent, and hence so are the corresponding $p$-values; from the point of view of multiple testing corrections, this is nearly an ideal scenario.

-Of real interest is the distribution of $T_k$, $k\geq 1$ not under global null, but rather under the weaker null hypothesis that all variables left out of the current model are truly inactive variables (i.e., they have zero coefficients in the true model).
+Of real interest is the distribution of $T_k$, $k\geq1$, not under the global null hypothesis, but rather, under the weaker null hypothesis that all variables excluded from the current lasso model are truly inactive (i.e., they have zero coefficients in the true model).
 We study this in next section.